erikbejstam/haiku/diary.md

 The details of the schema can be seen in `schema.sql`.
 I'll probably extend in the future, but for now it works fine.

 I also added the DB into IntelliJ.
 I don't really know yet what that lets me do but there's that.

+### 15/6

+I added a form input on the main page.
+Then I added a basic controller, that redirects the user to home page, not saving the haiku rn.

+I renamed the controllers.
+So now I have no rest controllers, they're mvc controllers i think.
+I have the MainController that renders the pages basically, and then HaikuController and
+UserController for doing a CRUD action on one of the entities respectively, and then rendering one of the same pages.
+Example: MainController renders "/".
+HaikuController creates a haiku, saves it, and THEN renders "/".